envmirzac/OpenSourceLLM_StandaloneModule/README.md

 1. **Streamlit UI**: A user-friendly web interface for users to input their messages and view the AI-processed responses.
 2. **FastAPI Service**: A backend API service that receives messages from the Streamlit UI, forwards them to the LLM for processing, and returns the responses.
-This is via Ollama's APIs (you can find the details/documentation here : https://github.com/ollama/ollama/blob/main/docs/api.md)
+This is done via Ollama's APIs (you can find the details/documentation here : https://github.com/ollama/ollama/blob/main/docs/api.md)
 3. **Ollama LLM**: The Large Language Model that processes the user input and generates responses.
 It's accessed via the FastAPI service.

 ### Container Interaction